|Nutritional Guidelines (per serving)|

 Line a roasting pan with foil and place a rack on it.

 Place the ham, fat side up, on a rack in the prepared roasting pan.
 Score the fat all over in a diamond pattern, cutting to a depth of about 3/4 of an inch.
 If desired, stud with cloves.
 Insert a clove into each intersection, or "X" of the diamond pattern.

 In a medium saucepan combine the maple syrup, brown sugar, apple juice, mustard, and ground spice (if using).
 Place the saucepan over medium-high heat and bring the mixture to a boil.
 Boil the mixture for about 2 minutes (be careful not to let it boil over).

 About 20 minutes before the ham is done, spoon about half of the glaze over top of ham; return it to the oven.
 About 10 minutes before the ham is ready, brush the remaining glaze mixture over it.

-- Cover the ham loosely with foil and let it stand for 10 to 15 minutes before carving and serving.
+Cover the ham loosely with foil and let it stand for 10 to 15 minutes.